bharatdoodi/bharatdoodi/README.md

 Have Question to yourself :-
 - Who i am?
 Where i am?
 What i am doing?
 - you don't have answers buddy.
 But, the answer lies within yourself.
+- Your life is nothing worth, what ever success achieve in this world...if you didn't KNOW YOURSELF.